problems with handling BIG files..

 Question: does this also happen if you import big JPEG files?
 Reason I'm asking is the following report [[http://sourceforge.net/p/darktable/mailman/message/32077903/]] which indicates that there might be some issues with memory leaks in our TIFF reading code.

-#3 Updated by Nicolas Houdelot almost 6 years ago
+#3 Updated by Nicolas Houdelot about 6 years ago

 I converted a pic to jpeg, duplicate it 156 times, and loaded the folder.